cjeong1021/EID101/SPOTRA/Analysis/KickstarterNotes.md

 5th December 2015

+# Overall

 Clearly Describe the story behind your project.

-Imaine explaining your project to a friend.
+Imagine explaining your project to a friend.
 How to show that you are serious, prepared, and capable of doing a great job?

-Who are you? - any work you’ve done (show examples)
+Who are you? - any work you’ve done (show examples).
 What are you planning to make?

-sketches, samples, prototypes  (nice gentle intriguing music)
+Sketches, samples, prototypes  (nice gentle intriguing music).
 Where did this project come from?

-What’s your plan, what’s your schedule

-What’s your budget?

-Why do you care?

-Features

-What makes a good kickstarter page

-visual
+Budget detailing.
+Explain why the Kickstarter community should support you!

-make sure your thumbnail is attractive and clickable
+Make sure your thumbnail is attractive and clickable

 # Creating  A Video

 Zoom and focus on the person

-background is classic
+Background is classic

-you can use an iphone camera but do not use its mic
+You can use an iphone camera but do not use its mic.

-Autocad design
+# Autocad design

 Our working for the system